Millionaire HabitsMillionaire Habits

 Co-signing Loans Without Considering the Consequences

-Co-signing a loan for a friend or family member may seem like a noble gesture, but it can put your own financial stability at risk if the borrower defaults.
+Co-signing a loan for a friend or family member may seem like a noble gesture, but it can put your financial stability at risk if the borrower defaults.
 Remember that your credit is at stake too.
 Always carefully weigh the potential consequences before co-signing any loan.

 Neglecting Estate Planning